Route turbulence forecasts

 Major routes across Mexico and South America.

 Flights between North America and Europe frequently cross the North Atlantic jet stream, making turbulence more common on these routes.
-Westbound flights typically experience more turbulence due to headwinds, while eastbound flights benefit from tailwinds but may still encounter clear air turbulence.
+Westbound flights typically experience more turbulence due to headwinds, while eastbound flights benefit from tailwinds but may still encounter clear-air turbulence near the jet edges.

 Pacific routes cross the polar jet stream and can encounter turbulence over the Rocky Mountains and Pacific Ocean.
-Seasonal variations affect turbulence intensity, with winter months generally seeing stronger jet stream activity.
+Seasonal variations affect turbulence intensity — winter months generally see stronger jet-stream activity and a more equatorward jet position.

-US domestic flights may encounter mountain wave turbulence over the Rockies, convective turbulence during summer thunderstorm season, and clear air turbulence when crossing the jet stream on longer transcontinental routes.
+Domestic flights may encounter mountain-wave turbulence over major ranges, convective turbulence during summer thunderstorm season, and clear-air turbulence when crossing the jet stream on longer transcontinental sectors.
+Shorter regional hops rarely spend enough time at cruise for CAT to develop.